Vaccine Frequently Asked Questions

 - Children younger than 5 years, but especially those younger than 2 years old.

-Q: Can I get my flu shot and COVID-19 booster the same day?
+Q: Can the flu and COVID-19 vaccines be taken on the same day?